Religieuses abusées, l'autre scandale de l'Église

 Religieuses abusées, l'autre scandale de l'Église (lit.
 'Abused religious [women], the other scandal of the Church') is a French documentary television film by Eric Quintin and Marie-Pierre Raimbault in collaboration with Elizabeth Drevillon.
 The film, which was first shown on Arte on 5 March 2019, deals with sexualised violence by clerics against nuns and the attempts of the Catholic Church to cover up these acts.
 It premiered on Australian television channel SBS Viceland on 30 August 2019 under the English title of Sex Slaves of the Catholic Church.
-From 8 March to 10 May 2022, it is available online with English subtitles.
+From 8 March to 10 May 2022, it was available online with English subtitles.
+The English version will be available again from 1 April 2026.